jbaiter/pdiiif/pdiiif-lib/README.md

 estimatePdfSize({
   /// The manifest to determine the PDF size for
   manifestJson: any;
+  /**
-  /// Restrict the image size to include in the PDF.
-Only works with Level 2 Image API
+   * Restrict the image size to include in the PDF by downscaling by a fixed factor.
+   * The value must be a number between 0.1 and 1.
-  /// services that allow arbitrary downscaling, the conversion will not perform
+   * Only works with Level 2 Image API services that allow arbitrary downscaling, the
+   * conversion will not perform downscaling itself.
-  /// downscaling itself.
-For Level 1 endpoints, the closest available lower width
-  /// will be selected.
+   * For Level 1 endpoints, the closest available lower width will be selected.
-  maxWidth?: number;
+  */
+  scaleFactor?: number
   /// Set of canvas ids to include in PDF, or a predicate to filter canvas identifiers
   /// by.
 By default, all canvases are included in the PDF. filterCanvases?: readonly string[] | ((canvasId: string) => boolean);